The American Spirit of Creativity and Crossover

 Richard Powers

-Americans have long emphasized creative personal expression in their dancing, along with the informal adaptation of steps from one dance into another, known as crossover.
 It seems that the prototypical American dancer is more intent on bending the rules than adhering to them.
-I should clarify that I am not saying that the American approach is better than others, only different.
+I should clarify that I'm not saying that the American approach

 WAY BACK WHEN

-At the turn of the century Paris and London were still considered to be the supreme arbiters of culture and good taste, and when both the French and English became wildly fond of American ragtime music and dance, this gave an official seal of approval to Americans' creativity.
-Since this break from the rules and formalities of European culture, Americans have never looked back.
+At the turn of the century, Paris and London were still considered to be the supreme arbiters of culture and good taste.
+So when both the French and English became wildly fond

 AND TODAY